Tapah

-Tapah is a town and the capital of Batang Padang District, Perak, Malaysia.
+Tapah is a town and the capital of Batang Padang District, Perak, Malaysia.It is one of the two gateway towns to the renowned hill retreat of Cameron Highlands alongside Simpang Pulai, with the latter situated approximately 39 km to its north.

+Tapah is located 49 km to the southeast of Ipoh, the state capital city.

 Name

 The name "Tapah" is said to be originated from the name of a freshwater fish, "Ikan Tapah".
 The scientific name of the fish is Wallago leeri.